Abeer-Sabry/form-react-app/README.md

--AuthForm component which contains the main app form with validation which created by formik and Yup, It contains signup with google and signup with facebook method, please Note when you enter your phone number with +2 pattern, when you submit successfully the phoneNumber auth will be shown
+-AuthForm component which contains the main app form with validation which created by formik and Yup, please Note when you enter your phone number with +2 pattern, when you submit successfully the phoneNumber auth will be shown, It contains signup with google and signup with facebook methods

 -VerifyCard component which responsible for phoneNumber Auth,